isomerpages/nlb-sure/blog/information-literacy/_posts/2022-09-09-post-news_literacy_infographic.md

 We hope you enjoyed reading this infographic and picked up some useful tips on how to be S.U.R.E. and safe on social media.

-Take part in the National Library Board’s “S.U.R.E.
-BINGO Lucky Draw” (Note: hyperlink S.U.R.E.
-BINGO Lucky Draw: https://sure.nlb.gov.sg/events/surecelebratesmil-bingo-howtoplay/) by scanning the QR code or clicking on this link:
+Take part in the National Library Board’s “[S.U.R.E.
+BINGO Lucky Draw](https://sure.nlb.gov.sg/events/surecelebratesmil-bingo-howtoplay/)” by scanning the QR code or clicking on this link:

 https://go.gov.sg/surecelebratesmil-read-infographic-newslit

+![](../../../images/https___go.gov.sg_surecelebratesmil-read-infographic-newslit.png)

  *[Note: Link will go live on 1 Oct 2022]*

-![](../../../images/https___go.gov.sg_surecelebratesmil-read-infographic-newslit.png)